kubernetes/enhancements/keps/sig-node/753-keystone-containers/README.md

 -->

 ### Non-Goals
-- Handling Container startup/shutdown ordering for application and sidecar containers
+- Handling Container startup/shutdown ordering for application and sidecar containers.
 <!--
 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->

 ## Proposal
-A pod annotation can be specified by users which contains a list of all core application containers in the pod.
-Depending on the user feedback and how we want to proceed with the sidecar proposal this annotation can be modified or promoted to an API field.
+A container API field (I'm a keystone) can be specified by users to identify each core application containers in the pod.

-The annotation is used by kubelet to make a decision on pod termination based on the status of application containers and pod restart policy.
+This identification of application containers is used by kubelet to make a decision on pod termination based on the status of application containers and pod restart policy.

 - if all application containers exited successfully and the restart policy of the pod is "never" or "onFailure" then terminate the pod.